-The nominal day-in-the-life (DITL) background environment shall include all points in time for 24-hour period in which neither the sun nor moon is within 30 degrees of either the transmitter or receiver's boresight for a pair of in-plane optical terminals servicing a S2S, S2G, S2A, or S2M link of the specified range at an orbit of 80 to 82-degree inclination and 1000 km altitude.
+The nominal day-in-the-life (DITL) background environment shall include all points in time for 24hour period in which neither the sun nor moon is within 30 degrees of either the transmitter or receiver's boresight and the background is consistent with the geometry of the S2S and S2T links.

-Requirement OCT-046: Throughout the nominal DITL background environment, the receiver shall achieve sufficient SNR to operate at all modes defined in Table 3-2 when that remote transmitter is commanded to an appropriate transmission power within the range stated in OCT-036.
+Requirement OCT-050: Throughout the nominal DITL background environment, the receiver shall achieve sufficient SNR to operate at all modes defined in Table 3-2 when that remote transmitter is commanded to a transmission power within the range stated in Requirement OCT-041 and Requirement OCT-042.